qiyf/PredictiveGenome/README.md

 We further provide step-by-step instructions below to simulate the structure of chromosome 1 from GM12878 cells.
 All the executable scripts are provided in the [`./example/`](./example/) folder.

+A [python script](./runMolecularDynamics/main.py) is also provided to setup simulations for different chromosomes and cell types.
+It streamlines all the steps below together, and can lanuch multiple parallel simulations.
+See [README](./runMolecularDynamics/README.md) for its detailed usage.

 ### I) Process Epigenomics Data

 Before starting any structure predictions, we need to learn the chromatin states from genome-wide histone modification profiles, and identify the genomic location and orientation of CTCF binding sites.